-15 Games That Need A Sequel
+15 games that need a sequel

 Yes to part two!

-Ever since the release of Borderlands 3, fans have been rejoicing for a game that they have been waiting for some time after the “pre-sequel.”
+Since the release of Borderlands 3, fans have been rejoicing for a game they have been waiting for some time after the “pre-sequel.”
 There are plenty of video games that have been sitting on dusted shelves that deserve a new title.
 Many of them are fan-demanded and deservingly so.
-The outcries for game sequels have been going on for a long time with the list we have.
+The outcries for game sequels have been going on for a long time with our list.

-Some games on here already have sequels, but they left us on a huge cliffhanger that the wait is excruciatingly painful.
+Some games here already have sequels, but they left us on a huge cliffhanger that the wait is excruciatingly painful.
 How long must we wait to get another title from these video game franchises?
-Hopefully, sooner than we expect.
+Hopefully, it will be sooner than we expect.
 Here are fifteen games that need a sequel!

 Bloodborne